Critical Care Nurse

 Typically, working as a critical care nurse requires a university or college degree, which you'll need to list on your resume.
 If you're working in this sector, it's usually a good idea to highlight your Bachelor of Science in Nursing (BSN) degree or other relevant qualifications.
 Focus on qualifications that showcase your advanced cardiac life or mechanical ventilation management.

 Include any qualifications relevant to the role.
 For each, add the name and level of the award, the institution name, its location and your dates of study.
-You can also add some bullet points outlining any high grades, awards you won or specialist subjects you studied.
-Adding this information will show the employer your dedication to learning and your areas of specialist knowledge.
+You can enhance this section by adding bullet points that show any outstanding grades, awards or achievements and any specialist subjects you studied.
+These details can make you stand out from other candidates.

 Bachelor of Science in Nursing (BSN), 2017 - 2020